-A keyword solution struggles to recognise all these questions unless it has been specifically programmed to do so.
-This is a very time consuming process.
+A keyword solution struggles to recognize all these questions unless it has been specifically programmed to do so.
+This is a very time-consuming process.

 With 95.5% of people using a search engine at some point in their purchase, NLP is crucial to building a company’s revenue.
-Better search results means happier customers who are more likely to return for future purchases.
-Perhaps as importantly, businesses will experience fewer support tickets for their call centres to allow them to concentrate on more complex inquiries.
+Better search results mean happier customers who are more likely to return for future purchases.
+Perhaps as importantly, businesses will experience fewer support tickets for their call centers to allow them to concentrate on more complex inquiries.

 Owning your own site search